 By knowing what to look for and periodically checking around your home for the above symptoms, you put yourself in a good position to catch foundation problems early before they can become more significant and dangerous.

 Almost all foundation issues faced by Americans can be traced back to poor soil conditions.
 Most homes are built on back-filled soil that is not remotely as strong as compacted, undisturbed soil.
 Coupled with the fact that most soil in the U.S. is some type of expansive soil, this leads to a lot of problems for your home’s foundation.
 Without capable support, your home undergoes differential settlement which causes structural damage that can lead to the need for a Louisville foundation crack repair.

 Hydrostatic pressure is the pressure that is built up when expansive soil becomes too saturated with water.
 The water seeks to escape in any way it can, pressing itself against your foundation walls and eventually leading them to crack, leak, and buckle inward.
 This leaves your entire structure at risk.
 The issue can be compounded by the fact that once the soil dries out, it shrinks in volume considerably and then leaves the foundation walls unsupported.

 Contact us today for a free foundation inspection

-Whatever is causing your foundation damage, call us today and we can perform a no-obligation foundation inspection to determine if your home needs foundation crack repair.
+Whatever is causing your foundation damage, call us today and we can perform a no-obligation foundation inspection to determine if your home needs a Louisville foundation crack repair.